 Social Impact Employee Engagement Supplier Management % of suppliers or contractors adhering to Number of grievances logged and resolved % of suppliers audited for social compliance.
-FSSC 24000 social compliance requirements. through formal processes.
-Number of suppliers with corrective actions implemented Progress on eliminating forced labor or child Results from employee satisfaction surveys. implemented successfully. labor in the supply chain. % of high-risk suppliers certified or assessed for compliance with social standards.
+FSSC 24000 social compliance requirements. through formal processes.Results from employee Number of suppliers with corrective actions implemented Progress on eliminating forced labor or child satisfaction surveys. successfully. labor in the supply chain. % of high-risk suppliers certified or assessed for compliance with social standards.